 Cooked falafel can be stored in an airtight container, in the fridge for up to 3 days.
 As time goes by, the texture is changing.
 They will not be as crispy outside.

-To freeze falafel, shape into patties or balls, place them in an airtight container or ziplock bag and freeze for up to 1 month.
+To freeze falafel, shape it into patties or balls, place them in an airtight container or ziplock bag and freeze them for up to 1 month.
 Cook them frozen, but keep in mind that it may need ~ 5 minutes extra.